 Tenants might also want to call their landlord to find out if they can apply their security deposit to future rental payments; in some states, including California, tenants run the risk of losing their deposit after the foreclosure process is completed.

 National Low Income Housing Coalition is another resource for tenants facing eviction because of a foreclosure.

 Cash for Keys

+Once a home is in foreclosure, be ready to hear from the lender's representative.
 Some use hardball tactics to try to make tenants move out earlier than the law dictates.